UmmItC/Blog/content/en/blog/Linux/Gentoo/Gentoo-install-xfce-xorg-lightdm.md

 ## Gentoo: Installing XFCE

-Now comes the exciting part—installing XFCE on your Gentoo system.
+Now comes the exciting part—installing XFCE, XORG and LightDM on your Gentoo system.

 ### Step 7: Installing XFCE